Darieb/Darieb/README.md

 - Declan Rieb
 - Only on GitHub because CHIRP software is hosted here, and I've tried to contribute some changes.
+[Yaesu FT2D, FT-1D and dependencies)

 <!---